awestover/thoughts/content/AI xrisk.md

 We don't have much time left.

-**todos** for me after writing presentation for white house and paper on risks:
+---
+**todos** for me:
-- Publish this post on aixrisk.surge.sh.
+- Publish a polished version of this note to aixrisk.surge.sh.
-- Polish this post substantially.
-- Solicit feedback on this post from specific ppl (or insert this note instructing my readers to be  proactive and to reach out with feedback).
 	- Maybe add some way that people can "sign to support" this letter? e.g., a google form where you can add your name and then it gets put in a google spreadsheet that is embedded in this page?
-- Honestly maybe need to remake this as a vercell app and then just add comments or just have a disqourse thing for comments?
+Or just add a discourse comments section?
 - Aggressively share this
 	- via social media
 	- flyers
 	- tell ppl to share this
 - Write post about emotionally dealing with xrisk.
-- Maybe put something like "if this post reaches 1000 people then I'll update my risk score down by 1% because this indicates that people are more willing to act and less reluctant to embrace unpleasant realities than I currently believe" (in other words, I bet against this post obtaining that much traction.
-Let's prove me wrong.)
+- Make some goal about how many people I want the post to reach

 ---